 4. Gaming and Pop Culture

-In gaming communities on TikTok, LARPing still carries its original meaning, short videos of actual LARP events get millions of views from viewers who find the elaborate costumes and choreographed battles fascinating.
+In gaming communities on TikTok, LARPing still carries its original meaning.
+Short videos of actual LARP events get millions of views from viewers who find the elaborate costumes and choreographed battles fascinating.

 LARP vs LARPing: Is There a Difference?